eclipse-theia/theia/doc/coding-guidelines.md

 ## React
 <a name="no-bind-fn-in-event-handlers"></a>
 * [1.](#no-bind-fn-in-event-handlers) Do not bind functions in event handlers.
-  - Extract a react component if you want to pass state to an event handler function.
+  - Extract a React component if you want to pass state to an event handler function.

 > Why?
-Because it creates a new instance of event handler function on each render and breaks React element caching leading to rerendering and bad performance.
+Because doing so creates a new instance of the event handler function on each render and breaks React element caching leading to rerendering and bad performance.

 ```ts
 // bad